 “The Maryland Center for History and Culture is thrilled to share its campus with SquashWise, a like-minded organization that elevates and empowers Baltimore youth” said Katie Caljean, Vice President of Education & Strategic Engagement at MCHC.
 “The transition of SquashWise’s headquarters to the Market Center Historic District will give the historic Greyhound terminal a promising new future, and lend to revitalization efforts taking place along the Howard Street corridor.”

-SquashWise expects the facility to open in 2023.
+SquashWise expects the facility to open in late-2023.
 To stay in touch and learn more about the project, sign up for SquashWise’s monthly newsletter here.
 Donations are welcome and appreciated here, or by getting in touch with Executive Director, Abby Markoe, at email@example.com.

 SquashWise partners with Baltimore City youth as they reach their academic, athletic, and life goals.
 We currently work with more than 100 participants and graduates of our program, a number which will grow by nearly double once in the new facility.
 Each year, more than 90% of our rising 9th graders gain entrance to high schools with selective entry requirements, and more than 80% of our graduates matriculate to college.
 SquashWise is proud to partner with KIPP-Ujima, a Title I charter school in west Baltimore, and with the Squash and Education Alliance, a network of more than 20 programs like SquashWise across the country.